 The award chart, routing rules, and partner airline arrangements are all frankly more complex than they need to be, and many redemptions beyond the most simple ones will require calling the relatively inefficient call centre.

-However, Asia Miles can be earned pretty easily in Canada, and there’s no denying that the program throws up some pretty amazing sweet spots as a result of the distance-based chart, the unique OneWorld Multi-Carrier Award Chart, and the relatively laissez-faire routing and stopover policies.
+However, Asia Miles can be earned pretty easily in Canada, and there’s no denying that the program throws up some pretty amazing sweet spots as a result of the distance-based chart, the unique OneWorld Multi-Carrier Award Chart, and the relatively laissez-faire routing policies.

 With some careful research and planning, there are many lucrative ways to transform your Asia Miles into some highly aspirational trips on some of the world’s best airlines at a spectacular value.